steveliles/dsl4xml/README.markdown

 Boiler-plate is minimised through use of reflection, which does of course incur some performance penalty.
 The penalty is reduced where possible by caching reflectively gleaned information.

+Where pure data objects conforming to Java Interfaces are required, implementations can be generated dynamically - you write the interface, dsl4xml will generated a POJO which implements it.

 ### Options for different platforms

 Initially dsl4xml was written to work with a Pull-Parser only.
 Performance tests on desktop and laptop machines showed this to be consistently faster than raw SAX parsing.